 Since then the DOT has completed their landscaping and the Town has begun its fundraising to purchase the property (with private funds) so we can own and manage this beautiful lake with adjoining access to the rail trail to all of us!

 Please send your donations directly to the Town of Enfield – click the “donate” button for details.

-Volunteers: Terri and Bud Lynch, Cheryl Guyre, Keith Thomas, Leslie and Rick Barrow, Bill Fontaine, Dick and Ann Corr, Sally Sharp, Kim Quirk, Meredith and Doug Smith, Reg Jones, Bob Cusick.
+Volunteers from the original crew (pictures below) included: Terri and Bud Lynch, Cheryl Guyre, Keith Thomas, Leslie and Rick Barrow, Bill Fontaine, Dick and Ann Corr, Sally Sharp, Kim Quirk, Meredith and Doug Smith, Reg Jones, Bob Cusick.

 Pictures from the Winter Wing-Ding at the Mascoma Lakeside Park Wing-ding

 Meredith Smith, Chair

 Doug Smith, Member

 Ed McLaughlin, Member

 Ryan Aylesworth, Member/Town Manager